atomlaser-lab/iq-bias-control/README.md

 To create the project, clone the repository to a directory on your computer, open Vivado, navigate to the fpga/ directory (use `pwd` in the TCL console to determine your current directory and `cd` to navigate, just like in Bash), and then run `source make-project.tcl` which will create the project files under the directory `basic-project`.
 If you want a different file name, open the `make-project.tcl` file and edit the line under the comment `# Set the project name`.
 This should create the project with no errors.
 It may not correctly assign the AXI addresses, so you will need to open the address editor and assign the `PS7/AXI_Parse_0/s_axi` interface the address range `0x4000_000` to `0x7fff_ffff`.

+# TODO
+Re-write software to use a PID controller module to simplify handling.

+Change read and write software to automatically determine what registers to write?

+Add diagnostic outputs to VHDL to see the value computed by the actuator and the output value.